 - Flour: This bread uses two types of flour – whole wheat flour and bread flour.
 I use white whole wheat flour whenever I’m baking wheat bread.
 It gives you a bit lighter finished product, but if you only have normal whole wheat flour you’ll be just fine.
 HOWEVER, you should definitely use bread flour and not all purpose flour.
 It has a much higher protein content which does a better job building gluten and will make sure you get a good rise on the bread.

-- Cocoa: Yes, we use a bit of baking cocoa in the recipe.
+- Cocoa: Yes, we use a little bit of baking cocoa (also known as unsweetened cocoa powder) in the recipe.
 It adds color and a little depth of flavor, although the bread does not taste like chocolate.
-DO NOT use dutch process cocoa, as it’s extra acidic and can make it hard for the yeast to rise.
+DO NOT use dutch process cocoa, as it is extra acidic and can make it hard for the yeast to rise.
 Look for natural baking cocoa (like the Hershey’s brand).
 If you do not want to use cocoa, I’ve had readers recommend substituting instant coffee instead.

 - If you need help with bread baking in general, you can click over to my Very best dinner roll recipe.
 That post includes a step by step video that walks you through the entire process.